 Whether you are starting a burger restaurant, or simply want to grill some burgers for the 4th of July, having the skills to make a perfect burger will never go unused.
 You don’t eat beef?
 Who cares!
 You’re vegetarian?
 No problem!
 Even a vegan can eat a burger, With so many varieties available on the market.
 Here are the Best tips for taking the perfect burger.

 Use Fresh Ingredients

-It does not matter what type of patty you are using, you can be using beef, chicken, veggie or mushroom, but if you are making your own patties, use fresh ingredients.
+It does not matter what type of patty you are using, you can be using beef, chicken, veggie, or mushroom, but if you are making your own patties, use fresh ingredients.

 This is even more important if you are using meat.
 You do not want to use frozen beef, and it should have at least 20% fat content.